 - Fact: 9 out of 10 people with mental health problems experience stigma and discrimination.

 - Myth: It’s easy for young people to talk to friends about their feelings.

 - Fact: Nearly three in four young people fear the reactions of friends when they talk about their mental health problems.

-For more in-depth information, you can read our research and reports into:
+For more in-depth information, you could read our research, reports and guidelines on: